-- land and housing rights33 - 5.2.2 The USSD report noted: 'The law, which requires religious screening and allegiance to the concept of "velayat-e fagih" not found in Sunni Islam, impaired the ability of Sunni (many of whom are also Baluch, Ahvazi, or Kurdish) to integrate into civic life and to work in certain fields.'34 - 5.2.3 More specifically, the Iran Human Rights Documentation Center (IHRDC)35. the USSD36 and the UN Special Rapporteur on the situation of human rights in Iran37 noted that the Ahwazis experienced state discrimination.
+- land and housing rights33 - 5.2.2 The USSD report noted: 'The law, which requires religious screening and allegiance to the concept of "velayat-e faqih" not found in Sunni Islam, impaired the ability of Sunni (many of whom are also Baluch, Ahvazi, or Kurdish) to integrate into civic life and to work in certain fields.'34 - 5.2.3 More specifically, the Iran Human Rights Documentation Center (IHRDC)35, the USSD36 and the UN Special Rapporteur on the situation of human rights in Iran37 noted that the Ahwazis experienced state discrimination.
 Examples of this discrimination included: - the confiscation of land and the establishment of settlements38 - not being compensated for loss of land - restrictions on participation in government - restrictions on access to education39 - deportation - the destruction of property40 - 5.2.4 Khuzestan is the site of 90% of Iran's oil41.
-However, sources noted that Khuzestan has: - had its natural resources diverted to other parts of Iran42 - the highest rate of poverty in Iran43 - been deliberately neglected and underdeveloped by the government44 45 - the most polluted city in the world (Ahwaz), as ranked in 2016 by the World Health Organisation46 47 - 5.2.5 MRGI, in a March 2018 report, stated: 'Research by the Ahwaz Human Rights Organization found that in Khuzestan, the source of most of Iran's oil wealth, very large numbers of Arabs live in informal housing settlements,
+However, sources noted that Khuzestan has: - had its natural resources diverted to other parts of Iran42 - the highest rate of poverty in Iran43 - been deliberately neglected and underdeveloped by the government^{44 45} - the most polluted city in the world (Ahwaz), as ranked in 2016 by the World Health Organisation^{46 47} - 5.2.5 MRGI, in a March 2018 report, stated: 'Research by the Ahwaz Human Rights Organization found that in Khuzestan, the source of most of Iran's oil wealth, very large numbers of Arabs live in informal housing settlements,

-''' 33 USSD, Human Rights report, Section 6, March 2017, url USSD, Human Rights report, Section 6, March 2017, url 35 IHRDC, 'A Framework of Violence', 25 September 2014, url USSD, Human Rights report, Section 6, March 2017, url UN General Assembly, 'Situation of human rights in Iran', para 100, 14 August 2017, url Also noted by the USSD, who added that 'Ahwazi rights activists claim that the government confiscated Ahwazi property by refusing to recognise paper deeds from the pre-revolutionary era', US State Department (USSD), Country Reports on Human Rights Practices for 2016 - Iran, Section 6.
-Discrimination, Societal Abuses, and Trafficking in Persons, url UN General Assembly, 'Situation of human rights in Iran', 14 August 2017, url UNPO, 'Ahwazi Arabs', November 2017, url MRGI, 'Iran- Arabs', December 2017, url '''
+37 UN General Assembly, 'Situation of human rights in Iran', para 100, 14 August 2017, url

+38 Also noted by the USSD, who added that 'Ahwazi rights activists claim that the government confiscated Ahwazi property by refusing to recognise paper deeds from the pre-revolutionary era', US State Department (USSD), Country Reports on Human Rights Practices for 2016 - Iran, Section 6.
+Discrimination, Societal Abuses, and Trafficking in Persons, url

+39 UN General Assembly, 'Situation of human rights in Iran', 14 August 2017, url

+40 UNPO, 'Ahwazi Arabs', November 2017, url